Aeson

-In Greek mythology, Aeson (/'iːsɒn/; Ancient Greek: Αἴσων Aísōn) was a king of Iolcus in Thessaly.
+In Greek mythology, Aeson (/'iːsɒn/; Αἴσων) was a king of Iolcus in Thessaly.
 He was the father of the hero Jason.
 According to one version of the story, he was imprisoned by his half-brother Pelias, and when Pelias intended to kill him he committed suicide.
 In another story, he was killed by Jason's wife Medea, who brought him back to life as a young man.

 Family

 Aeson was the son of Cretheus and Tyro.
 He had two brothers Pheres and Amythaon.
 Through his mother Tyro who consorted with the sea god Poseidon, he had two half-brothers, Neleus and Pelias.

 Aeson was the father of Jason and Promachus with Alcimede, daughter of Phylacus and Clymene.
 Other sources say the mother of his children was (1) Polymede or Polymele, or Polypheme a daughter of Autolycus, (2) Amphinome, (3) Theognete, daughter of Laodicus, (4) Rhoeo or (5) Arne or (6) Scarphe.